calmofthestorm/recursive_remote/README.md

 # Ratcheting

-When first connecting to a remote, we trust-on-first-use the current history of the upstream.
-From then on, only fast-forward updates are permitted.
-This uses both the SHA1 from git and the SHA256 we check internally.
+When first connecting to a remote, we download the current history of the upstream branch.
+From then on, only fast forward updates are accepted.
+This ensures that if two clients attempt to update the inner repositories stored on that branch at the same time, one succeeds and one fails.
+When a push fails, the client will fetch the current state from upstream, apply its changes, then push again.
+This can always be resolved automatically unless there is a conflict between inner branches.
+This is exactly the same as when it happens with vanilla Git, and will be presented to the user for resolution in the same way.

+In short, it should just work like a normal Git remote.

+When cloning a branch for the first time, recursive remote has to use the SHA1, because it does not know the SHA256 of the branch yet[^4].
+From then on, it validates all updates it receives using a SHA256 Merkle tree, meaning it will detect any SHA1 collisions in the upstream as corruption.
+This is a trust-on-first-use behavior where the initial pull relies on the security of SHA1 in the same way as vanilla Git does, but all future updates should be protected by SHA256.

+It is vanishingly unlikely that a SHA1 collision would occur by random chance, especially given the performance and storage overhead of recursive remote mean that repositories are unlikely to reach the size that, say, Bup repos can.
+In any case, the risk of a collision in the underlying repo is comparable to the risk of one in the inner repo it stores (because they have a simliar number of objects).
+Thus, I consider this a potential security vulnerability but not a problem for correctness.

 In practical terms, this means that if the upstream is regenerated (such as to manually garbage collect), repos will refuse to update, failing with a ratcheting error.
 You can `rm -fr .git/recursive_remote` to erase that state and once again trust-on-first-use.

 # Shallow Basis